-For the first two semesters after the completion of course work, students may register for Course # 90-980.
-The third semester before admission to candidacy, students are required to register for Course # 90-985.
-Students registered for 90-980 and 90-985 will be considered full-time students.
-A student is required to reach candidacy within five years of beginning coursework and to have completed all the PhD degree requirements in 8 years.
-If a student needs more than two semesters to be admitted to candidacy, he/she may petition with permission of the director of the PhD Program to continue to register for 90-985 up to the 5 year limit from the beginning of the degree program.
-Students should keep in mind that the total time to complete the degree is limited to 8 years.
+After completion of course work, students are required to register for Course #PH-980 Exam Preparation, for one or two semesters as necessary to reach candidacy.
+Students registered for PH-980 Exam Prep, and PH 985 Pre-Candidacy, will be considered full-time students.
+A student is required to reach candidacy within five years of beginning coursework.
+Students in the clinical track of Pastoral Theology, Personality, and Culture have six years to complete this requirement.
+Students must complete all the PhD degree requirements in 8 years (10 years for students in the clinical track).
+If a student needs more than two semesters to be admitted to candidacy, he/she may petition with permission of the director of the PhD Program to continue to register for PH 985, Pre-Candidacy, up to the 5 year limit (6 year limit for clinical track) from the beginning of the degree program.
+Students should keep in mind that the total time to complete the degree is limited to 8 years (10 for clinical track).